 as its President Dennis Norton, Canary Council delegate and well-known Border Canary

 breeder, exhibitor and judge.
-Dennis's wife Bea also attended the
+Dennis's wife Bea also attended the AGM as representative of

 In recognition of his steadfast

 contribution to the work of the Council over several years of challenge and change

 retiring Chairman, Sean Fitzpatrick, former BBC delegate, was appointed Honorary Life